partridge-tech/chris-blog/_content/2021/rockyou2021.txt-a-short-summary/index.md

 ## Appendix

 [^slap]: I want to especially call out Yahoo for doing a shit job, with their monstrous take of *"If you’re reading these words, suffice it to say you probably need to change your passwords.
 Today, even."* To you I say: **do better**.
-It's not hard - TechRepublic and CyberNews did a great job: advising users to try a data leak checker such as HIBP *first*, using a password manager, enabling multifactor authentication.
+It's not hard - TechRepublic and CyberNews did a great job: advising users to try a data leak checker such as HIBP *first*, using a password manager, and enabling multifactor authentication.
 This is a pragmatic take, instead of an alarmist one.